iHiD/propono/README.md

 Firstly, thank you!! :heart::sparkling_heart::heart:

+We'd love to have you involved.
 Please read our [contributing guide](https://github.com/meducation/propono/tree/master/CONTRIBUTING.md) for information on how to get stuck in.

 ### Contributors